Interlocking Brick Machine

 • Special interlocking blocks for special purposes

 Consider that in different countries there are different names for this machine.
-When the machine is producing interlocking pavers people call the machine interlocking paving block machine.
+When the machine is producing interlocking pavers people call the machine an interlocking paving block machine.
 But in countries like Ghana, Ethiopia, and Uganda where people use it to produce interlocking hollow blocks they call it an interlocking hollow block machine.

 Don't get confused when you hear different names for the machine.
 They all refer to the same machine.
 Here are a few sample products of the machine.